Membership and Circulation Policy

 - The Library will charge replacement costs plus applicable taxes and a $5 item processing fee for items that are overdue by 60 days (books), 21 days (magazines, new books, DVDs), or for items which are damaged or lost.

-- The replacement cost will be assessed by the library and may include the purchase cost plus the processing cost of the item.
-It may not always be possible to replace a specific item with an identical one.
+- It may not always be possible to replace a specific item with an identical one.

 - Charges will be levied based on the cost of a substitute item or the current average price of materials when an item cannot be replaced.

-- Determining the replacement cost of the item will be left to the Supervisor, Administrative Services, in keeping with the library’s selection policy.
+- Determining the replacement cost of the item will be left to the Supervisor, Library Technical Services.

 - Overdues and Fines:

-- The West Lincoln Public Library Board may establish fines as a deterrent to the late return of materials.
+- The West Lincoln Public Library Board has eliminated fines as a deterrent to the late return of materials with the exception of some Special Collection items such as hot spots.

 - In this case, fines may be enforced or waived at the discretion of the Supervisor, Administrative Services.